-Although the busy summer travel season is behind us, don’t expect the craziness to decline.
-Planes and hotels are still widely full, travelers are facing long queues, cancellations, massive crowds and plenty of other travel nightmares.
-But perhaps the most frustrating is when your luggage goes missing.
+Last year, the travel industry saw a big rebound in demand — and that demand is showing no signs of slowing down this summer travel season.
+Planes and hotels will be full, travelers will likely face long queues, cancellations, massive crowds and plenty of other travel nightmares.
+But perhaps the most frustrating thing you’ll have to prepare for this summer is if your luggage goes missing.
 You’ve got to somehow track down your belongings that were in the airline’s care and then wait to be reunited — all while trying to enjoy the start of your long-awaited vacation.
 As far as travel nightmares go, lost luggage is up there as one of the worst.

 To be honest up front, I am great at strategically losing things — or rather, losing stuff with style.
 (I hope you appreciate the “Toy Story” reference.)
 So when a product comes along that’s a perfect way to keep track of my belongings — especially when traveling — I’m adding it to my travel bag.

 I’ve been a big fan of Apple’s $29 item tracker, dubbed AirTag.
-The long-rumored AirTag product finally launched last spring, and while it’s not the first item tracker to exist, it has two key features that set it apart from the rest to make it the ultimate travel companion: access to the Find My network and Precision Finding technology.
+The long-rumored AirTag product finally launched in 2021, and while it’s not the first item tracker to exist, it has two key features that set it apart from the rest to make it the ultimate travel companion: access to the Find My network and Precision Finding technology.

-But, you may be wondering what makes them so special?
+But, you may be wondering what makes them so special and why you should carry one in your checked luggage this summer?
 Let’s explain why.

 Access to the Find My network